Power-Lab/power-transformation-lab-site/opportunities.md

 **We are looking for a staff research associate to join a project aligning China's market reforms with carbon neutrality**.
 See the [job announcement]({% post_url 2023-10-07-staff-research-associate-China-power-grid %}) for more information.

 ### Undergraduate
-**We are looking for one or more research assistants to join a new project on India-China clean energy trade**.
-See the [job announcement]({% post_url 2023-09-19-researcher-china-india-clean-energy-trade %}) for more information.

 **We are looking for one or more research assistants to join team modeling China's power grid**.
 See the [job announcement]({% post_url 2023-09-25-researcher-power-grid %}) for more information.

 ### PhD and MS